GloBoiVic/Devchallenge1/README.md

 ![screenshot](https://drive.google.com/uc?export=view&id=12gOOdlvt7XdPOCSd34VxM0DOA4as0DQE)

 Hello, I am Vic.
-I am interested in all things trading.
+I am interested in all things coding.
 I had fun with this challenge.

 - You can see the demo of this project on <a href="https://globoivic.github.io/Devchallenge1/">Github</a>
 - I first found this challenge a while back and it has been on the back burner for a while.
 At first, I could not figure out how to use flexbox so I hit the books.